jkredzvr/HoloTouch/README.md

 3. In the Project folder tab, navigate to **Assets/HoloTouch/Scenes/** folder and select on the Template.scene file.
 ![Vuforia Template Scene](https://github.com/jkredzvr/HoloTouch/blob/master/Documentation/Images/TemplateSceneSelected.png)

-5. With the template scene selected, press Ctrl+D to make a copy of the scene and rename to what you desire.
+4. With the template scene selected, press Ctrl+D to make a copy of the scene and rename it.
-6. Double click to open the scene that you will build your HoloLens application.
+5. Double click to open the scene that you just created which will be your HoloLens application.

 ### Configure Project Settings
+To start configuring the Unity application to build to the HoloLens.

 1. Select  **File/ Build Settings /** and underneath Platform, if Universal Windows Platform is not selected, select it and click on Switch Platform to build for the HoloLens.
 ![Vuforia Build Settings](https://github.com/jkredzvr/HoloTouch/blob/master/Documentation/Images/buildsettings2.PNG)
 2. Click on Add Open Scene, which should include your current scene with a checked box when you are building your application to the HoloLens.